 fluted sides and smooth roof of each car.
 The ends were cast in aluminum as well.
 They came complete with

-interior lighting, realistic trucks and detailed window patterns that matched the prototypes.
+interior lighting, realistic trucks with knuckle couplers and detailed window patterns that matched the prototypes.

 AMT eventually began producing their famous steamlined extruded aluminum passenger cars, with fluted